markshperkin/BackgammonAI-frontend/README.md

 ```

 ## Contributors
-This project was made as part of the Deep Reinforcement Learning class at the University of South Carolina under the supervision of Professor ([Forest Agostinelli](https://cse.sc.edu/~foresta/)).
+This project was made as part of the Deep Reinforcement Learning class at the University of South Carolina under the supervision of Professor [Forest Agostinelli](https://cse.sc.edu/~foresta/).